sa6mwa/krypto431/README.md

 ## Case

-One may think One-Time-Pad (OTP) ciphers are pretty simple and straight forward, but in order to be able to communicate, encrypt and decrypt messages you need to agree on a format, consider key distribution and provide clear instructions how to use such a system.
-If there ever is a need to pass sensitive information in a short message format over an unsecure channel (for example over radio telegraphy or radio telephony), there are no open civilian solutions readily available (that I know of).
+One Time Pad (OTP) ciphers are pretty simple and straight forward, but in order to be able to communicate, encrypt and decrypt messages you need to agree on a format, consider key distribution and provide clear instructions how to use such a system.
+If there ever is a need to pass sensitive information in a short message format over an unsecure channel (for example over radio telegraphy or radio telephony), there are no open civilian solutions readily available.
 Krypto431 was realized to provide a standard and a set of tools for effectively passing encrypted messages that can - if necessary - be deciphered (and enciphered) without an electronic or a mechanical device.

 431 is the sum of all ascii characters in my amateur radio callsign SA6MWA.
 As the name suggests, the concept is to add or subtract in order to encrypt or